caglaacun/caglaacun.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Computer Engineering, Hacettepe University, 2013
-* M.S. in JComputer Science and Engineering, University of Louisville, 2017
+* M.S. in Computer Science and Engineering, University of Louisville, 2017
 * Ph.D in Computer Science and Engineering, University of Louisville, August 2022 (expected)

 Work experience